jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(57.50% + 44px)'><iframe src='https://gfycat.com/ifr/ExhaustedWaryCatfish' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/exhaustedwarycatfish-3d-printer">via Gfycat</a></p>

-_Magic and majic.
-Both cool, but one's fake and the other is actual creation._
+_There's magic and majic.
+Both are cool, but one's fake and the other is actual creation.
+This is truly majical._

 Typically, we underappreciate how cool it is to learn new tools.
 But every time we try, we're like a drowning desert fox wearing fins and goggles, yelling out, "I'm getting better!" as he fulfills his dream of learning to swim.
 Pushing our boundaries is what life is all about.
 It's majic that keeps us jumping back into the water and out of our comfort zone.
+It's the majical joy of overcoming obstacles, learning new skills, starting over, that keeps us playing the game of civilization.

 Techvolution is the ruling philosophy that encourages extras to "majically" bond with any tool they want so they can solve frontline problems as player gods.
 Yet what do we do when the Death Star says it's wrong?